Graham Steele

 Biography

-Steele graduated with a BA in Political Science from the University of Rochester and a JD from The George Washington University Law School.
+Steele graduated with a B.A. in Political Science from the University of Rochester and a J.D. from The George Washington University Law School.